JeremiahKaren/35percent.github.io/strata-tower.md

 Strata Tower was built on the former council-owned site of 'Castle House', a mixed-use building leased to Southbank University with active frontages including a chinese restaurant, an acquatics store, an italian pizzeria (Castello's) and a Snooker Hall (which later became a Latin American bar/restaurant).
 Castle House was built in the sixties at the same time as the neighbouring 25-storey Draper House.

 The council [sold](http://crappistmartin.github.io/images/RegisterTGL251176.pdf) Castle House in January 2005 to a shell company based in the Isle of Man for £8m.
-The shell company was set up by Oakmayne properties, a subsidiary of the [controversial Delancey DV4 real estate fund](http://crappistmartin.github.io/images/PrivateEye_DV4Delancey.pdf), which is also developing the [Tribeca Square](http://crappistmartin.github.io/tribeca-square), [Eileen House](http://crappistmartin.github.io/blog/2013/10/23/oakmayne-vs-ministry-of-sound-round-198/) and E&C shopping centre sites.
-The development has since changed hands and the freehold of the building is currently owned by the [Aviva real estate investment fund](http://www.avivainvestors.co.uk/asset_classes/real_estate/index.htm).
+The shell company happened to be registered at the same address as the shell company that was first registered by Oakmayne properties, which was later associated with the [controversial Delancey DV4 real estate fund](http://crappistmartin.github.io/images/PrivateEye_DV4Delancey.pdf), which is also developing the [Tribeca Square](http://crappistmartin.github.io/tribeca-square), the E&C shopping centre and which had links with the original developers of Eileen House.
+The freehold of the Strata Tower has since changed hands and is currently owned by the [Aviva real estate investment fund](http://www.avivainvestors.co.uk/asset_classes/real_estate/index.htm).

 The Strata Tower is 148-metres (486 ft) tall, it has 43-storeys comprising 408 flats and was designed by Architects BFLS (formerly Hamiltons).